GoochMagooch/mixed_practice_reading/README.md

 I'll need a default list of all the sections so I can know how many I haven't read
     - if an item from `default list` != in `read list` I haven't read it

+I can run a check of the list that contains sections I've read against the list of all sections and see which one's I haven't read
+I can add another button to see which number a section that I type in is (`check section number`)
+- console.log(indexOf(section) + ' ' section)

+TASKS:
+Create list with all sections of Peak